drts01/notes/stackedit/star.md

 * Task:
    As an engineer on the team to provision infrastructure, my role included designing and maintain services related to provisioning.
 * Action:
+   Researched and designed a solution that could be integrated with the work that was already in flight.
+Reviewed architecture with principle engineer prior
 * Result:

 ## Difficult Problem